 Our earlier assertion was that stress affects our immune system as supported by a number of research papers, several of which are listed in the further reading list at the end of this blog for those wanting to learn more.
 We will now explore a bit of the detail about how this plays out.

 The production of glucocorticoids is part of the HPA axis discussed above as part of the ANS in full.
 When that system is initiated there is a whole raft of hormonal and chemical responses that are initiated including a reduction in our digestive system.
 Now a little bit of reduction in our digestive system, increase in fluid retention and heart rate, and shallowness of breath can obviously help us in the short term but maintaining this for a long period of time interferes with our body’s ability to maintain homeostasis.
 In the long term, this can result in us lacking appropriate nutrition and maintaining excessive fluids.

 Excessive glucocorticoids also damage our DNA, making us less likely to be able to repair wounds and respond to the genetic mutations that cause disease (Epel et al., 2006).
 As a result, wounds heal more slowly when we are under stress (Kiecolt-Glaser, McGuire, Robles, & Glaser, 2002).

 Glucocorticoids also reduce the number of natural killer cells within our body, therefore, affecting their gatekeeper role of capturing and removing cell mutations from our system through a process called phagocytosis, before those cells mature into a malignancy such as cancer.

-When there are failures of our innate immune system our body starts to rely on the adaptive immune system as the second line of defence.
+When there are failures of our innate immune system our body starts to rely on the adaptive immune system as the second line of defense.
 Our adaptive immune system is more detail-orientated, specifically identifying the target pathogen and checking it against the memory collected from previous exposure to that disease.